Indicators of species abundance in England

 Species not represented in the indicator

-As the indicator is for a terrestrial target, with the exception of seabirds and a small number of fish living in coastal waters, the indicator does not cover the marine realm.
+As the indicator is designed to report against a terrestrial target, with the exception of seabirds and a small number of fish living in coastal waters, the indicator does not cover the marine realm.

 Notable taxa for which sufficient abundance data is not currently available include fungi, non-vascular plants (bryophytes and algae), microbes, amphibians and reptiles, and terrestrial invertebrates (other than moths, butterflies and bumblebees).
 Possible changes to the list of species in Schedule 2 may need to be considered and consulted on if sufficient abundance data for these groups become available, meeting the criteria outlined in ‘Criteria for including source data’ in the Technical Annex.